nolanlawson/dotjs-2016/readme.md

 ???

-Like HTML5 before it, PWAs are less a single monolithic technology and more a loose collection of APIs defining new capabilities for the web.
+And like HTML5 before it, PWAs are less a single monolithic technology and more a loose collection of APIs defining new capabilities for the web.
 The two most important are Service Worker and App Manifests.
-Let's see how Service Worker fits into this.
+I'll talk about App Manifest later, but first let's delve into the most important one, Service Worker.
+Where does it fit in?

 ---